 Hopefully, this article is able to further refine the ideas and implementations of Chraki as it stands now.
 As you can see there are areas where further development is required (particularly as of this the exact specifics of written radicals/idiograms, vocabulary, syntax, and grammar) but the ideas that will inform those specifics are definitely in place.

 Chraki is in a nascent stage, but this is a very exciting stage to be in because there are so many possibilities that we can explore without necessarily having to worry too much about (re-)working anything that is legacy.
 If you are interested in helping/contributing (I have completed and outlined a contributor content license here.
-A Code Of Conduct is still in progress.) please take a moment to register an account, join us on the Forum, and even possibly contribute to the Encyclopaedia.
-Or, if you’d rather just contact me directly, you can head on over to the contact form.
+A Code Of Conduct is still in progress.)
+Please take a moment to register an account, join us on the Forum, and even possibly contribute to the Encyclopaedia.